-Council officers are expected to be politically neutral when performing their role at the Council.
+Council officers are expected to be politically neutral when performing their role at the council.
 They should not let their personal views or interests influence their advice or behaviour.

-In order to perform their roles as trusted advisors to Council's elected members, officers need to provide advice and/or implement Council decisions without bias or favouritism for or against any candidate(s).
+In order to perform their roles as trusted advisors to council's elected members, officers need to provide advice and/or implement council decisions without bias.
 At all times, officers must:

-- be aware that the Council is a political environment; - exercise judgement about how they behave when involved in political processes, party-political activities, or lobby groups; - remain politically neutral at work and not let their personal interests or views influence their advice or behaviour.
+- be aware that the council is a political environment; - exercise judgement about how they behave when involved in political processes, party-political activities, or lobby groups; and - remain politically neutral at work and not let their personal interests or views influence their advice or behaviour.